-Our Hotel is in the narrow streets of the Gothic Quarter, so we're forced to walk.
-Exercise again, as in Paris!
-But it also makes navigating one's way about problematic, not least because we often loose contact with Google maps as we walk down narrow lanes.
+Our Hotel is in the narrow streets of the Gothic Quarter, one is forced one to walk.
+But it also makes navigating one's way about problematic, not least because one often looses contact with Google maps as one walks down narrow lanes.
 So getting to the Sagrada Familia Cathedral is a challenge.
 But we manage it, with a few diversions en route!

 But thousands of others have had the same idea as us; the place is packed and heaving with tourists!
 We manage to book tickets to get inside, but they are are for entry between 4:00-4:15pm, and it is still late-morning.

 Angry, but not daunted, we re-join and enjoy the sights and sounds of Barcelona from the comfort of the Tour bus.
-For some reason we hadn't anticipated the coastal element to the city, which gives a pleasant contrast to the darkness of the Gothic Quarter where our day began.
+For some reason we hadn't anticipated the coastal element, which gives a pleasant contrast to the darkness of the Gothic Quarter where our day began.